Wikitude/wikitude-cordova-plugin-samples/README.md

 The provided sample projects for Android and iOS demo the most common usecases.

 # Documentation & Samples

+- To create the sample application, simply run the following command with the location where the sample app should be created.
+Additionally you can also specify for which platform the application should be compiled after creation.

+	`sh CreateSampleApp.sh -d ~/Path/Where/The/App/Should/Be/Created -ios true -android true`

 - Please find details about plugin installation and samples at [Wikitude Developer Section](http://developer.wikitude.com/documentation/phonegap).
 - There is a [separate git with the plugin only and plugman support](https://github.com/Wikitude/wikitude), please use this for installation.